PathwayCommons/guide/_workflows/pathway_enrichment_ii/index.md

 badge: RNA-Seq
 ---

 > Perform a pair-wise comparison of gene expression data then visualize the list of altered pathways.
-You will use RNA sequencing data that arises from two biological conditions (sample data is provided).
+You will use RNA sequencing data that arises from two conditions (sample data is provided).
 This raw data will be converted into a single gene list where genes are assigned a rank according to differential expression.
 Pathways enriched in this list are identified and displayed as an visual map which organizes pathways by overarching themes.

 {% assign docs = (site.workflows | where: 'group','pathway_enrichment_custom' | sort: 'order' ) %}